 POLICE, SOCIAL AND MEDICAL SERVICES

 concerns about your safety or you share information about the abuse of a child or young person, they may contact the police, medical, or social services.

-All volunteers sign a code of conduct and ethics as well as a confidentiality agreement and have been adequately trained to respect, understand and protect your confidentiality.
+All volunteers sign a code of conduct agreement and ethics as well as a confidentiality agreement and have been adequately trained to respect, understand and protect your confidentiality.

 All electronic communication and records are securely stored within encrypted systems and are

-compliant with the Data Protection Act and GDPR.
+compliant with the Data Protection Act 2018 and GDPR.

 We keep a protected and encrypted record of your contact details.
 We also keep a separate,

 anonymised and encrypted record of your contact with the peer supporting you – and to which their clinical supervisor has sight of.
 However, no other peer has sight of this.
 In exceptional circumstances and within an established protocol, the Clinical Psychologists and Directors of KHF can access this information.